Dr Emma Katz — scroll down this link to find her podcasts. Her blog: Decoding Coercive Control.

 Parental Alienation Syndrome: Frye v.
 Garnder in the Family Courts

-Article by Jerome H. Poliacoff, Ph.D., P.A., Cynthia L. Greene, Esq., and Laura Smith, Esq. that refutes the premise that Parental alienation syndrome is a valid diagnosis and should be admitted into child custody cases.
+Article by Jerome H. Poliacoff, Ph.D., P.A., Cynthia L. Greene, Esq., and Laura Smith, Esq. that refutes the premise that Parental Alienation Syndrome is a valid diagnosis and should be admitted into child custody cases.

-Protective Behaviors for Children
+Protective Behaviours for Children

 An ACFJ post that might answer some questions from mothers who are about to have to provide their abuser with unsupervised access to their children, and the mothers know the abuser has been sexually grooming or outright sexually abusing the children.